theobald-software/theobald-software.github.io/content/_en/xtract-universal/automation/call-via-commandline.md

 ### Options for Calling Extractions

 #### Synchronous vs. Asynchronous Call
-Calling an extraction synchronous blocks further processes, meaning that the application waits until the extraction is completed and a return code is received.
+Calling an synchronous extraction blocks further processes, meaning that the application waits until the extraction is completed and a return code is received.

-Calling an extraction asynchronous does not block further processes, meaning that an extraction returns an explicit timestamp so that the application does not have to wait for the extraction to complete.
+Calling an asynchronous extraction does not block further processes, meaning that an extraction returns an explicit timestamp so that the application does not have to wait for the extraction to complete.
-The timestamp can be used to check the status of an extraction.
+The timestamp can be used to check the status of the extraction.

 |Description	|Syntax|
 |:---|:---|